4 Speed and 5 Speed Transmissions

 If you intend to go through the transmission

 yourself, you may be opening a can of worms.
-If you send it to a
+If you send it out, you really should use one

 of our transmission experts, as there is a LOT to know.
 You

-could send it as a preventative measure.
+could send it out as a preventative measure.
 If things come

 apart in the transmission, metal will go throughout, and cause a